 - a.
 Per the International Working Group Lugano Classification (Cheson 2014), as assessed by the independent review committee. - b.
-EFS is defined as time from randomization to the earliest date of disease progression or relapse, best response of stable disease up to and including the Day 150 assessment, commencement of new lymphoma therapy, or death from any cause. - c.
+EFS is defined as time from randomization to the earliest date of disease progression or relapse, best response of stable disease up to and including the Day 150 assessment, commencement of new lymphoma therapy, or death from any cause.

+- c.
 Kaplan-Meier estimate. - d.
+Overall survival was conducted at the time of the primary OS analysis - e. p-value is compared with 0.0249, the one-sided efficacy boundary (significance level) for the primary OS analysis. - f.
 Per Cochran-Mantel-Haenszel method.
-For all stratified analyses, stratification was based on response to first-line therapy (primary refractory, vs relapse within 6 months of first-line therapy vs relapse within > 6 but ≤ 12 months) and second-line age-adjusted International Prognostic Index. - e.
+For all stratified analyses, stratification was based on response to first-line therapy (primary refractory, vs relapse within 6 months of first-line therapy vs relapse within > 6 but ≤ 12 months) and second-line age-adjusted International Prognostic Index. - g.
 Two recipients of non-conformal product are included in the efficacy analysis.

 Figure 1.
-Kaplan-Meier Curve of Event-Free Survival in ZUMA-7
+Kaplan-Meier Curve of Event-Free Survival in ZUMA-7 (Primary EFS Analysis)